aconstlink/motor/README.md

 motor is a software framework for real-time interactive audio/visual applications and is a personal endeavour into real-time engine coding.

+## About
+This repository contains my experimental game and animation engine for real-time applications.
+The philosophy here is to give the user a very basic, at the programming language level, coding experience.
+It just provides the user with some UI but the majority of any project done with motor is to code!
+Sure, some taks require an UI for simplicity but other just don't and are more easily and quickly achievable using plain old code.

+This repository is kept clean from any sample code.
+It is just the engine.

 ## Sample Code

-The engine itself does not contain any sample code!
+The engine repo itself does not contain any sample code!
 The purpose of this is to keep the codebase clean from clutter and rubbish.
-It also unnecessarily bloats the codebase with unused code if the engine itself is included in another project.
+Sample code also unnecessarily bloats the codebase with unused code if the engine itself is included in another project.

 Please see the following repos for samples: